mrcnski/org-recur/README.md

 + You can't see how often a task recurs from the org-agenda view, you only see the task's headline and not its `SCHEDULED`/`DEADLINE` timestamps.
 + Repeated tasks require the `.+` syntax to shift the date based on today, which is what I almost always want.
 If I want to schedule a `+2` task to tomorrow I can do that manually, but I still want it to be clear that the task should recur every two days.

 org-recur is also simpler.
-I want to think as little as possible when I organize my time -- this helps keep my personal time management frictionless.
+I want to think as little as possible when I organize my time, helping  keep my personal time management frictionless.

+### Sexp diary entries

+You can also get some features of org-recur using [Diary-style sexp entries](https://orgmode.org/guide/Timestamps.html).
+For example, you can get the `|1,15|` recurrence with `SCHEDULED: <%%(diary-date t '(1 15) 2019)>` (see `C-h f diary-date`).

+The biggest shortcoming of this approach, it seems to me, is the complexity of it.
+You also can't see the timestamp from the org-agenda view.